 To me, that's the only explanation that makes any sense.

 Let's assume, reasonably, that Berman and Coble's staffs have good relationships with the RIAA and SoundExchange.
-Suppose someone at the RIAA or SoundExchange drafted a letter (A) defending the wonderfulness of the CRB decision and (B) asking SoundExchange to negotiate with the two minor subgroups of webcasters that SoundExchange wanted
+Suppose someone at the RIAA or SoundExchange drafted a letter (A) defending the wonderfulness of the CRB decision and (B) asking SoundExchange to negotiate with the two minor subgroups of webcasters that SoundExchange wanted to negotiate with.

 So Berman and Coble affix their signatures.
 Then, almost simultaneously, SoundExchange has (A) an "confidential" offer letter drafted to small webcasters (although the "offer" is missing key terms; like if I "offered" to buy your used car but said we'd work out the price later) and (B) a press release that goes out five minutes after the "confidential" "offer" is delivered to the small webcasters.